-- Cargo Ship: With women's shoes.
+- Cargo Ship: Invoked.
+Has a Fetish for women's shoes.
 He had 100 pairs size 16 in his garage and he masturbated to them.

 - The Collector: Shoes, catalogues, body parts...

-- Consummate Liar: He half-heartedly keeps up his claim that he's an innocent man wrongfully framed by the police, and he never stops throwing lies at Holden and Tench.
-He lies about his life in prison, he lies about corresponding with Ed Kemper, he lies about his crimes, and he even lies when confronted with an incriminating photograph where his own reflection appears.
+- Consummate Liar: Pathological.
+He half-heartedly maintains his claim that he's an innocent man wrongfully framed by the Portland PD, and seems completely at ease spinning lies for Holden and Tench.
+He lies about his life in prison, about corresponding with Ed Kemper, about how he got his scar, the shoes he collected, his crimes, and even when confronted with an incriminating photograph where his own reflection appears.

 - A Date with Rosie Palms: When Holden gifts him a pair of the largest high heels in the shop, he soon begins to masturbate at the scene.

 - Deadly Delivery: Inverted.
 His first victim was a door-to-door saleswoman that knocked on his door.